Care-Connect-SG/careconnect-fe/README.md

 See Jira for list of existing issues and to create branches for them.

+## Formatting and Code Style

+Whenever you are done coding, make sure to always fix linting errors before doing a pull request.
+You can either use an eslint extension for your IDE or run `npm run lint:fix` to fix linting errors.
+If you only wish to check whether your code has any linting errors, run `npm run lint` instead.

 ## Committing Changes

 We will be loosely following [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) guideline for our commit messages.
 See the table below for the list of commit types.